Award Winning Care

 Alyssa Schmidt, Director, Compliance and Medical Staff Affairs, Abraham Lincoln Memorial Hospital

-Submit your concern to Abraham Lincoln Memorial Hospital management by clicking here.
+or Submit your concern to Abraham Lincoln Memorial Hospital management by clicking here.

 You also have the right to report any concerns to The Joint Commission.
 An independent, not-for-profit organization, The Joint Commission accredits and certifies more than 20,500 health care organizations and programs in the United States.
 Joint Commission accreditation and certification is recognized nationwide as a symbol of quality that reflects an organization's commitment to meeting certain performance standards.